crocs-muni/open-source-development-course/README.md

 In order to pass the course, the student must:

 * **Contribute to an existing open-source project in scope of 50-60 hours.**
-The student chooses the open-source project for contribution themself, but this selection must be approved by the teachers till 29th September.
+The student chooses the open-source project for contribution themself, but this selection must be approved by the teachers till 1st of March.
 Tasks from the [Red Hat Open Source Contest](https://research.redhat.com/red-hat-open-source-contest/) are pre-approved.
 If you choose elsewhere, look for known active projects that you are not yet part of.
 * **Track time spent on the project.**
 It is beneficial to develop such a habbit for further contract work the student could have later.
 (Teacher recommendation: [Toggl](https://toggl.com/) is nice, but pen-and-paper also work.)
 Detailed time sheets are required to pass the course.
 It has to be fine-grained, i.e., each work unit has to be stored in the time sheet, with corresponding date, time elapsed and work you did in that period.
 It is highly recommended to use Toggl, which does the tracking.
 * **Hand in two compulsory homework assignments.**